-What are home construction loans?
+What is a home construction loan?

-Once approved, the borrower will be put on a bank-draft, or draw, schedule that follows the project’s construction stages and will typically be expected to make only interest payments during construction.
+Once approved, the borrower will be put on a bank draft or draw schedule that follows the project’s construction stages and will typically be expected to make only interest payments during construction.

 1. Construction-to-permanent loan

 Once it becomes a permanent mortgage — with a loan term of 15 to 30 years — then you’ll make payments that cover both interest and the principal.
-At that time, you can opt for a fixed or variable-rate mortgage.
+At that time, you can opt for a fixed-rate or variable-rate mortgage.

 2. Construction-only loan